Extending or Carrying Out Work to Your Home?

 If you answer "YES" to any questions or your proposal does not comply with all the specified conditions then you will need to submit a planning application.
-This can be submitted on-line through the Planning Portal.

 If you want written confirmation that Planning permission is not required then you will need to submit a Certificate of Lawful Proposed Development.